-1. Go to the Dynamic Applications Manager page (System > Manage > Applications).

-2. Click the [Actions] button and select Create New Dynamic Application.
-The Dynamic Applications Create New Application page appears.
+- 1. Go to the Dynamic Applications Manager page (System > Manage > Applications). - 2.
+Click the [Actions] button and select Create New Dynamic Application.
+The Dynamic Applications Create New Application page appears. - 3.
+Complete the following fields:

-- 3. Complete the following fields: - Application Name.
+- Application Name.
 Type a name for this ICDA. - Application Type.
 Your options for ICDAs include Internal Collection Inventory or Internal Collection Performance. - 4.
 Click the [Save] button.
-The [Properties] tab updates to show the relevant fields for the ICDA:
+The [Properties] tab updates to show the relevant fields for the ICDA. - 5.

-- 5. In the Execution Environment drop-down list, select the execution environment to which you want to align the Dynamic Application.
-An execution environment is an on-demand Python environment that includes the supporting modules, code, scripts, directories, and files (packaged in one or more ScienceLogic Libraries) needed to run a snippet.
-An execution environment includes its own installation directories, doesn't share libraries with other environments, and allows granular control of dependencies, versions, and permissions.
-The default execution environment is System.
-For more information, see the ScienceLogic Libraries manual. - 6.
 In the Data Model drop-down list, select the type of data you want to collect with this ICDA.
 The values in the drop-down are dependent on the value in the Application Type field.
 The value in the Data Model field list determines the available options in the Object Link drop-down list on the [Collections] tab.
-For example, if you select Availability for the Data Model, then you can choose only Availability or Latency in the Object Link drop-down list. - If you selected Internal Collection Inventory as the Application Type, the Data Model drop-down includes: - Filesystem Inventory.
+For example, if you select Availability for the Data Model, then you can choose only Availability or Latencyin the Object Link drop-down list. - If you selected Internal Collection Inventory as the Application Type, the Data Model drop-down includes: - Filesystem Inventory.
 Monitors Storage Size, Filesystem Type, Storage Used, Storage Units, or Media Type. - Interface Inventory.
-Monitors Name, Alias, Description, Type, Physical Address, Speed, High Speed, Admin Status, Operational Status, Connector Present, 64-bit Support, Blade, Port, or IP Address. - If you selected Internal Collection Performance as the Application Type, the Data Model drop-down includes: - o Availability.
-Monitors Availability or Latency. - o Filesystem Performance.
-Monitors Storage Used, Storage Units, or Percentage Used. - o SNMP Detail.
+Monitors Name, Alias, Description, Type, Physical Address, Speed, High Speed, Admin Status, Operational Status, Connector Present, 64-bit Support, Blade, Port, or IP Address. - If you selected Internal Collection Performance as the Application Type, the Data Model drop-down includes: - Availability.
+Monitors Availability or Latency. - Filesystem Performance.
+Monitors Storage Used, Storage Units, or Percentage Used. - SNMP Detail.
 Monitors System Description, System Uptime, or System Locale. - Interface Performance.
-Monitors Octets In, Octets Out, Errors In, Errors Out, Discards In, Discards Out, Physical Address, Admin Status, or Operational Status. - 7.
-Update the remaining fields as needed, and then click the [Save] button. - 8.
+Monitors Octets In, Octets Out, Errors In, Errors Out, Discards In, Discards Out, Physical Address, Admin Status, or Operational Status. - 6.
+Update the remaining fields as needed, and then click the [Save] button. - 7.
 Next, create a container for your ICDA snippet code.